dylanlauzy/dylanlauzy/README.md

 <h1 style="align=center">Hi there 👋 I'm Dylan!</h1>

-I'm a Computer Science student at the University of British Columbia interested in web development, machine learning, blockchain technology and more
+Hi!
+I'm Dylan, a second-year CS and Mathematics major at UBC passionate about how data and technology can be applied to complex problems.

+I approach my personal and professional life with a belief in the power of lifelong learning, a sense of adventure and optimism for what can be achieved by individuals and communities.

+I love conversations about new technologies, startups, and machine learning.
+I also enjoy spending my time writing, rock climbing, biking and reading.

-I'm currently working on projects to learn
+I'm currently working on projects to master
-- React.js
-- Node js
+- React
-- Express js
+- ExpressJS
+- Serverless (using Apollo GraphQL)
+- Machine Learning (TensorFlow, scikit-learn)
-- Tailwind CSS
+- OpenCV